nyarurato/NurbsSharp/src/README.md

 ### Geometry
 This module provides geometric entities such as control points, curves, and surfaces, along with their properties and methods for manipulation.

+### Generation
+This module includes algorithms for generating NURBS curves and surfaces from given control points and knot vectors

 ### Tesselation
 This module handles the tessellation of NURBS surfaces into polygonal meshes for rendering and visualization purposes.